w3c/PWETF/W3C_Chairs_Training.md

 ### Incident Management

-CEPC will outline how chairs and other leaders within W3C should handle incidents.
+PWE is working on documents that will outline how chairs and other leaders within W3C should handle incidents.
 It can also be helpful within a group to share that information, or set ground rules of your own.
 Having a consensus on how the group may handle incidents can help prevent them.

 Establishing a baseline of behaviour and how incidents will be handled will also help a group follow those standards.